RimRaider639/Lint/readme.md

-This branch contains the main website frontend
+This branch contains the admin-panel frontend